New Jersey Roads - NJ 124

 One block past Center St. is Passaic Ave., denoted by an embossed sign blade, which goes to Livingston.

 Signage on NJ 124 EB, as it's about to become a frontage road for NJ 24 EB; this ramp is also used by NJ 24 EB traffic to JFK Parkway, as well as U-turning JFK traffic.
 The former wording of this sign as KENNEDY is very obvious (why bother?
 How many Kennedys are there?).
+The NJ 124 distance sign is missing a Parkway shield, but it has the wrong arrow - this one is supposed to be angled 45° as a square.
 Follow the JFK Parkway link at the bottom of the page for more from this interchange.

 WB on NJ 124 just before it leaves the side of NJ 24 WB.
 It also is immediately after 24 West's Exit 7C for JFK Parkway, but before 7C has merged with the NJ 124 frontage road.
 This and the JFK sign date from the opening of this interchange, although it is possible this sign has an extra year or two of age (as JFK Parkway wasn't completed exactly at the same time as the first section of NJ 24).